Fisher Price

 Accessories:

-• FPT4269 - 1933-1933 Pushy Pat - Wooden train engine with a long round blue boiler, a black smoke stack on the top front of the boiler, a metal bell on top, and a red rectangular wooden base that rolls on 4 yellow wooden wheels.
+• 1933-1933 - FPT4269 - Wooden train engine with a long round blue boiler, a black smoke stack on the top front and top back of the boiler (2 black wooden smokestacks) , a metal bell on top, and a red rectangular wooden base that rolls on 6 yellow wooden wheels.
 The train has a wooden dog engineer at the controls named Pat.
 Pat has bright four-color lithography on the sides of a dog with a white face, brown ears, black nose, rosey cheeks.
 Pat has a lithograph blue engineer hat with a black bill, a red long-sleeve shirt, a green and white checkered bandanna around his neck, blue overalls, and a lantern by his side.
-Pat has 2 red wooden moving arms, one of which rings the bell on top of the train engine while the train is rolling.
+Pat has 2 red wooden arms, one of which rings the bell on top of the train engine while the train is rolling.
 There is a hole in Pat's back for the removable push stick.
 Measures 8" high, 12" long, 4-1/2" wide. *See "Variations" below.

 • FPT4814 - Blue wooden 18" long push stick with a red wooden knob on the end and screw treads on the other end.